 Joselu has played for some pretty big clubs during his career but he has never been as successful as he was during his time with Frankfurt.
 The striker, formerly of Newcastle United, is a product of the famous Celta Vigo academy.

 He moved to Real Madrid before venturing to Hoffenheim.
 In 2013 he went on a season-long loan to the Eagles where he netted 14 goals in 33 appearances including nine in the Bundesliga.
 It remains his most prolific season to date.

 Number of Eintracht Frankfurt senior appearances: 1

-Everton’s Turkish star started his career in Germany with the Eagles.
+The Turkish forward started his career in Germany with the Eagles.
 He joined them at the age of six, having been born in Hesse, and would work his way through the youth team and reserves.